r-pufky/docs/services/nginx/README.md

 Keep one site per configuration file to focus only on that site.
 This will help reduce errors and allow fast lookup / disable of configurations.

-1. Create a services directory:
+Create a services directory:
 ```bash
 mkdir /etc/nginx/conf.d/services
 ```

-1. Add each site to `/etc/nginx/conf.d/services/{SITE}.conf`.
-1. Modify default config to auto import sites / services:
+Add each site to `/etc/nginx/conf.d/services/{SITE}.conf`.
+Then modify default config to auto import sites / services.

-/etc/nginx/conf.d/default.conf
+/etc/nginx/conf.d/default.conf `root:root 0644`
 ```nginx
 include /etc/nginx/conf.d/services/*.conf;
 ```

-Adding a site in services and restart nginx will now automatically pickup that site.
+Adding a site in services and restarting nginx will now automatically pickup that site.

 ### Site-wide Auth File
 Keep authentication definitions for different services to one file to maintain authentication consistency across multiple sites.

-1. Create an authentication [block and store in a file][3].
+Create an authentication [block and store in a file][io].

-/etc/nginx/conf.d/site-auth.conf
+/etc/nginx/conf.d/site-auth.conf `root:root 0644`
 ```nginx
 # Allow all on 10.1.1.0/24 through, and force auth for everyone else.
 satisfy any;